 Moving to the Cloud

-As IT executives adopt cloud-based IT and communications services, they hope to solve the challenges of data storage and scalability, maintenance requirements and multi-vendor platform integration.
-Decision makers, concerned with quality control, security risks, reliability and installation challenges, need to work with a provider and cloud model that addresses their unique needs.
-Hybrid cloud architecture can combine the best of a public and private cloud, allowing the organization control where they need it and outsourcing other components.
+As IT executives adopt cloud-based IT and communications services, they hope to solve the challenges of data storage and scalability, maintenance requirements, and multi-vendor platform integration.
+Decision-makers, concerned with quality control, security risks, reliability, and installation challenges, need to work with a provider and cloud model that addresses their unique needs.
+Hybrid cloud architecture can combine the best of a public and private cloud, allowing the organization to control where they need it and outsourcing other components.
 Customizing the cloud environment strategically adds architecture flexibility and prepares for future business needs while improving business continuity and compliance.